A Celebration of Lesser-Known Nurses in History

 5. Florence Wald (1917-2008)

-Florence Wald was visionary and compassionate.
+Florence Wald was a visionary and compassionate.
 During her years as a nurse, she recognized that the medical profession often ignored quality of life for terminally-ill patients.
-She believed in the comfort and dignity of patients, no matter now poor the prognosis.
+She believed in the comfort and dignity of patients, no matter how poor the prognosis.
 She wanted to reform end-of-life care and develop facilities to provide palliative treatment for dying patients.